randallwvr90/matplotlib-challenge/README.md

   * There was one mouse with duplicate data (more than one data point per timestamp)
   * This mouse had conflicting data - different tumor sizes and metastatic sites for the same timestamp.
 Therefore, the mouse was deleted alltogether since there is no way to justify which data to use.
 * The .loc function was used to remove all instances of the duplicated mouse.
+  * There were 249 mice originally, now there are 248 mice in the DataFrame.
+  * There were 13 rows removed, even though there were only 10 rows with duplicate Mouse ID and Timepoint.

 ## Data Sources
 The data for this challenge can be found in the following two files:
 /Data/Mouse_metadata.csv